Tributes, protest mark 250th anniversary of Boston Massacre

 BOSTON (AP) — Solemn ceremonies and a protest marked the 250th anniversary Thursday of the massacre in Boston that helped spark the Revolutionary War.

+The event in downtown Boston’s Old Granary Burial Ground was the first of a number expected to take place across the country in the coming years to mark seminal events in the war for independence.

+“We will not forget the sacrifices that you made, becoming martyrs for liberty,” said Laura Kessler, of the Daughters of the American Revolution, after she’d read out the names of the victims.

-In the afternoon, black and Native American activists staged a “death procession” from the massacre site to Faneuil Hall to protest “persistent racism” in Boston and elsewhere.
-Protesters renewed calls for the hall to be renamed in honor of Crispus Attucks, a man of African American and Native American descent who was the first person killed in the Boston Massacre.
+Hours later, black and Native American activists staged a “death procession” from the massacre site to Faneuil Hall to protest “persistent racism” in Boston and elsewhere.

+Organizers, which included the North American Indian Center of Boston and the New Democracy Coalition, renewed calls for the hall to be renamed in honor of Crispus Attucks, a man of African American and Native American descent who was the first person killed in the Boston Massacre.
-“We will not forget the sacrifices that you made, becoming martyrs for liberty,” said Laura Kessler, of the Daughters of the American Revolution, after she’d read out the names of the victims at the morning commemoration at the Old Granary Burial Ground in downtown Boston.

 Attucks is often cited as the first casualty of the American Revolution, and Faneuil Hall, where prominent Bostonians debated independence from Britain, was built by a wealthy merchant and slave trader.